 - The Velcro straps are always too long for the shoe you have to cut them.

 5. Complete Medical Darco – Med-Surg Square- Broken Toe Shoe (Men’s)

 This shoe is the most lightweight in all the best shoes for the broken toes category, bearing only 0.6 pounds.
 It is available in small, large and extra-large sizes, so you will definitely get a good approximated size.
 It is open in design to provide aeration and space to your broken toe, assuring you of quicker recovery.

 The insole, which is removable, is double-padded to increase the cushioning power of the shoe.

-The shoe sole is rocker in material, which eliminates plantar pressure on the foot and ensures the toes run straight when walking.
+The shoe sole is a rocker in material, which eliminates plantar pressure on the foot and ensures the toes run straight when walking.

 - Light, hence natural unburdened weight.